University of Pittsburgh

 givelberrj@upmc.edu

-In Methods and Logic in Medicine 2 (MLM 2) students apply their critical thinking and literature-review skills to exploring an area of interest and developing a scholarly project proposal.
+In Investigation and Discovery, students apply their critical thinking and literature-review skills to exploring an area of interest and developing a scholarly project proposal.
 They also select a faculty mentor to work with on the project.

 The goals of the course are: